inadarei/spieler/README.md

 # Spieler

-Input Validation for Express.js Based on express-validator
+Input Validation for Express.js Based on [express-validator](https://github.com/ctavan/express-validator)

 ## Motivation

-If you use vanilla [express-validator](https://github.com/ctavan/express-validator), you will have to add code like the following to each and every route processing callback function:
+If you use vanilla [express-validator](https://github.com/ctavan/express-validator) you will have to add code similar to the following to each and every route-processing callback function:

 ```Javascript